 Advanced tip: The best people in every field automate as many areas of their lives as possible.
 You can actually automate your interview follow-up email, if you want to save some time and ensure it gets sent.
 You can do this by creating a draft of your follow-up email before you even go to the interview.
 That way after it’s done, you can simply open the draft, fill in the missing details, and hit “send.”
 Boom.
 You’re done and can spend more time focusing on the Big Wins in your life.

 Notice how this email is short and gets right to the point.
-It uses a light touch, but it still lets them know you’re interested in the job.
+It uses a light touch, but still lets them know you’re interested in the job.

 It’s also important that this email doesn’t makes the recipient feel guilty for not replying sooner.
 If you make them feel that way, a follow-up will actually backfire on you and you could lose the opportunity altogether.

 The most likely thing is that they’re just busy or your first message got lost in the inbox.
 This email will grab their attention and bring your interview back to the top of their mind.